craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 ### Session 6 - "Meet the Bride"
 We arrive at Ismark's Estate.
 Today is the 22nd.
 Outside is a state of disarray, but inside is fine, leading us to learn that Vampires here cannot enter a residence without permission?

 We meet with Ireena, and we take the Burghermister's corpse and coffin to the Parish in the North side of the Village.
-The Father of the Parish is holding his Son, who has fallen to Vamparism, in a
+The Father of the Parish is holding his Son, who has fallen to Vamparism, in his basement.
+We killed his son, and he killed himself.
+Day wasted.

 - 1x Wood Stake (of 8 in the party)